tgr-braiins/braiins-os-docs/farm-proxy-en/source/User Guide/2_config.rst

 Other configuration is predefined in the file *docker-compose.yml* which is an essential application for running Braiins Farm Proxy as a multi-container Docker stack.
 This config file is designed in a way to require as few edits as possible.
 Docker-compose consists of the configuration of these services:

+ * **BOS Scanner**: scans network on ssh port 8081, on which miners with Braiins OS+ firmware expose metrics to be scraped by Prometheus and visualized in Grafana dashboards, which are included in the directory ``./monitoring/grafana/provisioning/default_dashboards/farm-monitor/``.
+Configuration of ranges of the IP addresses for the scanning is done in the file **scan_crontab**, more info about it is provided in the following chapter :ref:`Monitoring Braiins OS+ with Prometheus and Grafana`,
  * **Prometheus**: runs on port **9090**, it can be accessed in your browser, e.g. ``http://<your-host>:9090/``
- * **Node Exporter**: runs on port **9100**, it can be accessed in your browser, e.g. ``http:/<your-host>:9100/``
  * **Grafana**: runs on port **3000**, it can be accessed in your browser, e.g. ``http://<your-host>:3000/``

 Grafana is crucial for the monitoring of mining with Braiins Farm Proxy.
-Prometheus can be useful in case the user wants to build their own graphs for Grafana dashboards.
-Node Exporter is an exporter of OS and server metrics for Prometheus database.
+Prometheus feeds Grafana with data and can be useful in case the user wants to build their own graphs for Grafana dashboards.

 .. attention::